evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 ```

 A user presumably would have to *know* the `coupon_code` to see the coupons,
-but if it wasn't validated `coupon_code` was a string, a user would have the
+but if there's no code to validate `coupon_code` is a string, a user would have the
 power to change the query to this:

 ```sql